bcbio/bcbio-nextgen/docs/contents/installation.rst

 ==============

-The manual process does not allow the in-place updates and management of third party tools that the automated installer make possible.
+The manual process does not allow the in-place updates and management of third party tools that the automated installer makes possible.
 It's a more error-prone and labor intensive process.
 If you find you can't use the installer we'd love to hear why to make it more amenable to your system.